alukosdev/ccsp/standards/nfpa-75.md

 ## Noteworthy

-- [x] Both NFPA 75 and 76 standards specify how hot and cold aisle containment should be carried out.
+- [x] Both NFPA 75 and 76 standards specify how hot aisle containment and cold aisle containment should be carried out.

 ## Sources